5 Reasons to Invest in Security for Your Business

 3. Hackers Expect Small Businesses to Have Loopholes

-There’s a common misconception that small businesses are safer than large corporations.
+There's a common misconception that small businesses are less vulnerable than large corporations.
+But business size doesn’t deter criminals.

-Quality of data, for example customer credit cards or health data, and valuable intellectual property are strong targets.
-Cybersecurity and security cameras on business premises are important for viable protection.
+Data quality, such as customer credit card details or health information, and valuable intellectual property are prime targets.
+Cybersecurity and surveillance are critical for adequate protection.

 Tip: Read our article on how to maximise security cameras for your business to eliminate loopholes.